suminohh/content-ops-starter/content/pages/blog/get-a-hobby-when-you-are-ready.md

 type: PostLayout
 ---

-I don't know about you, but when wiser friends used to tell me to find a hobby, I never really understood why I should.
+I don't know about you, but when my wiser friends used to tell me to find a hobby, I never really understood why I should.
 The common answer was that it would make you a more interesting person when it came to interviews or making friends, but that never felt like a compelling reason to seriously pursue one.

 I used to find it hard to focus on anything other than my main goal at one time.
 No hobby felt engaging or exciting, maybe except for taking a long stroll every evening.
 I even felt a little insecure about not having a cool hobby and dismissed how I was spending my time, whether it was job hunting, working on my portfolio, or nurturing relationships.
 But now that I feel somewhat settled, I found myself twiddling my thumbs, unable to sit still.
 It has finally come a point where having a hobby made sense (to me).